SigitaOtter/CustomerSegmentation/README.md

-# Customer Segmentation - Project
+# Customer Segmentation, CLV and Funnels - Project

 Project is based on a dataset of fake raw events data. <br>